Maywood Park, Oregon

 Maywood Park is a city in Multnomah County, Oregon, United States.
-The name came from a comment made by the wife of the man who developed the original subdivision, E. F. Taylor, who remarked one winter night how attractive the woods were in May.
 An enclave within the city of Portland, the residents of the city voted to incorporate in 1967 in an unsuccessful attempt to stop the construction of Interstate 205.
-The population was 829 at the 2020 census.
+The population was 829 as of the 2020 census, and was estimated at 808 in 2025.

 History

 In 1926, Columbia Realty purchased the triangular plot of land on which Maywood Park stands.
 The parcel was later purchased by Commonwealth Inc., which made plans to create a subdivision modeled after the Laurelhurst and Eastmoreland neighborhoods of Portland.
 Although the Great Depression delayed development of the land, construction was largely completed by 1943 with about 400 homes.
 Maywood Park was so large it crossed over where I-205 is today.

 In 1967, the residents of Maywood Park voted to incorporate as a city in an attempt to prevent Interstate 205 from cutting through the neighborhood.
 Although the effort was ultimately unsuccessful, resulting in the loss of 82 homes on the west side, Maywood Park was able to gain noise reduction concessions from the construction of I-205.
 Specifically, I-205 is built below grade as it passes by Maywood Park, and a sound wall and green belt provide further noise reduction.